strohitv/splatnet3-token-util/quickstart_s3s_tutorial.md

 python run_s3s.py -r -t
 # should you be asked for a stat.ink token, enter "skip"

-# after the command has succeeded, your tokens will be refreshed (nothing else has happened)
+# after the command has succeeded, your tokens will be valid (nothing else has happened)
 # you can now run the --getseed command successfully
 python run_s3s.py --getseed
 ```